 - frightening hallucinations

 If the user has a mental health condition or feels anxious about using the hallucinogen, they face a higher risk of having a bad experience.

-Psychological distress is the adverse event most often reported after recreational use of psilocybin.
+Psychological distress is a potential adverse event after recreational use of psilocybin.
 This distress can take the form of extreme anxiety or short-term psychosis.

 Psilocybin as a treatment for depression

-Researchers have investigated whether psychological specialists can use psilocybin and similar hallucinogens as a treatment for depression.
+Researchers have investigated whether psychological specialists can use psilocybin and similar hallucinogens to treat depression.